 At the time of this study, 18 countries allowed transgender military personnel to serve openly: Australia, Austria, Belgium, Bolivia, Canada, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Israel, the Netherlands, New Zealand, Norway, Spain, Sweden, and the United Kingdom.
 Case studies of four of these countries — Australia, Canada, Israel, and the United Kingdom — revealed four common themes:

 Credit: Photo by Cpl.
-Mark Doran/U.S. Department of Defense
+Mark Doran/Australian Defense Force

 If transgender personnel are allowed to serve openly in the U.S. military, it will be important to assess whether any changes would need to be made to policies.
 The RAND study reviewed 36 accession, retention, separation, and deployment regulations across the services and the Office of the Secretary of Defense that may require changes if DoD allows transgender personnel to serve openly.
 The study found that language pertaining to transgender individuals in accession instructions does not match that used in the DSM-5.
 This results in restrictions in DoD policy that do not match current medical understanding of gender identity.